 iii) Read emissions and traffic directly hour by hour from the input file.
 Also here an example is provided.

 iv) Implement your own emission data set.
 This requires substantial effort - and is only recommended for advanced users!!
 An example for a very simple set of constant emission factors for Vietnam (VN) is given here.
 It was developed / implemented by Hung et al. 2010 (J. Air & Waste Manage.
 Assoc..(doi-Link)).
 You need to copy the files into the corresponding folders on your PC (e.g. C:\Apps\WinOSPM\Lists\ or C:\Apps\WinOSPM\Data\ ...).

 Q: What average building heights and what variability in building heights are acceptable?
-For example, in Manhattan we have street canyons with average building heights of 60 or 80 m and occasional tall buildings of height 150 to 250 m.
-Do you have an upper limit where the model has not been tested or is not expected to be valid?
+For example, Manhattan has street canyons with average building heights of 60 or 80 m and occasional tall buildings of height 150 to 250 m.
+Is there an upper limit where the model has not been tested or is not expected to be valid?

 A: In principle there are no restrictions on building heights or variability of building heights.
 However, this is only in "principle", i.e. the model calculations will be done with any building height (except negative!) and some results will came out of the model calculations.
-However, we have never tested the model with "Manhattan-type" streets.
-I'm sure that you are aware about that OSPM is a very simplified empirical model.
-The basic assumption is that a single street vortex is created in a street and this might not be true when dealing with streets with an aspect ratio much higher then 1.
+However, we have never tested the model with "Manhattan-type" streets and the user should be aware about that OSPM is a very simplified empirical model.
+The basic assumption is that a single street vortex is created in a street and this might not be true when dealing with streets with an aspect ratio much higher than 1.
 Until now we had no data available from such locations and it would be very interesting to test the model assumptions on actual field measurements.

 Q: In the manual a limit of 75 m for the street length is mentioned, what if I have different distances in my city?